piotrowy/sorting/README.md

 * in main.c file I defined two functions which map enums to functions.
 It allows to easy configure main function and what you want to measure.
 * sorting_algorithms directory contains only implementations of sorting algorithms and other functions (like swap) which were necessary to implement sorting.
 It contains also enum with all implemented algorithms names.
 * stats_utils.h is an interface which provides functions to fill arrays with values (there are 3 modes: RANDOM, INCREASING and DECREASING), to check if array is sorted and to measure time of sorting.
+* using function runWithTimeout you can set timeout on executing any algorithm.

 #Build
 Possible ways (it means provided by author or already existing tool):